The influence of Ancient Egypt on British culture has been long-lasting and widespread.

 He was against British intervention in Egypt, and his political interest in the country may have inspired his choice of a monument.

-Egypt had an important flax industry in the ancient world, inspiring the design of the Temple Mill in Leeds.
+Egypt had an important flax industry in the ancient world, inspiring the design of the Temple Mill (also known as the Temple Works) in Leeds.

 Representing the peak of the Marshall Mills flax business, the building acquired a legendary local reputation within a few years of its construction.